ljo/exist-mallet/README.md

 There are currently three main function groups:

 ### topics:create-instances-*

-Processes resources in the provided collection hierachy and creates serialized instances which can be used by nearly all Mallet sub-packages.
+Processes resources in the provided collection hierarchy and creates a serialized instances document which can be used by nearly all Mallet sub-packages.
 Returns the path to the stored instances document.
+The parameter $configuration gives the configuration, eg &lt;parameters&gt;&lt;param name='stopwords' value='false'/&gt;&lt;/parameters&gt;.

-topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri as xs
+topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri
-:anyURI, $qname as xs:QName?) as xs:string?
+as xs:anyURI, $qname as xs:QName?) as xs:string?

+topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri
+as xs:anyURI, $qname as xs:QName?, $configuration as element()) as xs:string?

 topics:create-instances-node($instances-doc as xs:anyURI, $node as node()+) as xs:string?

+topics:create-instances-node($instances-doc as xs:anyURI, $node as node()+,
+$configuration as element()) as xs:string?

 topics:create-instances-string($instances-doc as xs:anyURI, $text as xs:string+)
 as xs:string?

-###   topics:topic-model-sample and topics:topic-model
-Processes instances and creates a topic model which can be used for inference.
-Returns the specified number of top topics.
-All other parameters use default values.
-Runs the model for 50 iterations and stops (this is for testing only, for real applications, use 1000 to 2000 iterations).

-Note: currently the language parameter does nothing.
-It is supposed to format the numbers and guide eventual use of stopwords though.

-topics:topic-model-sample($instances-doc as xs:anyURI) as node()+

-topics:topic-model-sample($instances-doc as xs:anyURI, $number-of-topics-to-show
-as xs:integer, $language as xs:string?) as node()+

-Processes instances and creates a topic model which can be used for inference.
-Returns the specified number of top ranked words per topic.

-topics:topic-model($instances-doc as xs:anyURI, $number-of-words-per-topic as xs
+topics:create-instances-string($instances-doc as xs:anyURI, $text as xs:string+,
-:integer, $number-of-topics as xs:integer, $number-of-iterations as xs:integer?,
-$number-of-threads as xs:integer?, $alpha_t as xs:double?, $beta_w as xs:double
-?, $language as xs:string?) as node()+
+$configuration as element()) as xs:string?

-### and topics:topic-model-inference
+### topics:topic-model-inference
-Processes instances and creates a topic model which can be used for inference.
+Processes new instances and applies the stored topic model's inferencer.
 Returns the topic probabilities for the inferenced instances.

 topics:topic-model-inference($instances-doc as xs:anyURI, $number-of-words-per
 -topic as xs:integer, $number-of-topics as xs:integer, $number-of-iterations as